 Our Public Education and Outreach Program connects with the community by producing education materials and hosting workshops that raise awareness about issues affecting older adults.
 Please visit our event page for upcoming workshops and events, and browse our workshop topics by clicking on the titles below.

 We deliver workshops to the public and organizations by request virtually, in-person, or through hybrid (in-person/virtual) formats.
 In-person workshops are subject to the availability of our staff and volunteers; if we cannot present in-person, we are happy to deliver workshops virtually or through a hybrid format with participants gathered at your facility.

 This workshop addresses the correlation between social isolation and abuse of older adults, types of abuse and people involved, and strategies to deal with abuse.
 We discuss the importance of staying connected with others through brainstorming community resources, and viewing a short video depicting a fictional story of social isolation and elder abuse.

 This workshop introduces what frauds and scams are, common methods and schemes targeting Canadian seniors, safety strategies, and resources to consult if you or someone you know has been affected by frauds/scams.

 This workshop introduces our programs and services, along with a brief overview of elder abuse.
-Additionally, we outline recent trends, and statistics, as well as common issues facing older adults, along with examples of situations where our programs have supported older adults experiencing abuse.
+Additionally, we outline recent trends, and statistics, as well as common issues facing older adults using examples of situations where our programs have supported older adults experiencing abuse.

 Presented by our legal advocate, this workshop covers information on Residential Tenancy Law in British Columbia; including the rights and responsibilities of landlords and tenants, and the process involved in dispute resolution with the Residential Tenancy Branch.

 Presented by our legal advocate, this workshop provides an informative overview of several federal and provincial government benefits for seniors, including Old Age Security (OAS), Guaranteed Income Supplement (GIS), Canada Pension Plan (CPP), Caregiver Tax Credit, Shelter Aid for Elderly Renters (SAFER), Rebate for Accessible Home Adaptations (RAHA), and more.